YarikRevich/ResourceTracker/README.md

 ### CLI

 In order to build CLI it's required to execute the following command.
-Initially it cleans the environment and build Java project using **Maven**
+Initially it cleans the environment and builds Java project using **Maven**
 ```shell
 make build-cli
 ```

 After the execution of command given above the executable will be generated and placed into **bin** folder in the root directory of the project

+**CLI** build automatically places default **user.yaml** configuration file into ~/.resourcetracker/config directory.

 ### GUI